My Tokyo Guide

 You can only access the remote island by catching the Ogasawara-maru Ferry from Tokyo's Takeshiba Pier.

-Ogamiyama Park is in the northern part of the island and you'll find rolling green hills and Ogamiyama-jinja Shrine behind it.
+Ogamiyama Park is in the northern part of the island, and you'll find rolling green hills as well as Ogamiyama-jinja Shrine.
 The deep green of the hills, the rich blue of the ocean, and the pure white sand provide you with a beautiful backdrop for photographs.
-Near the neighboring Futami Port you’ll discover most of the island’s restaurants and bars where you can sample sea turtle, a local specialty.
+Near the neighboring Futami Port you’ll discover most of the island’s restaurants and bars where you can sample fresh, local seafood.

 Chichijima Island is home to a vast collection of beaches, all offering something a little different.
 Kominato—the island’s longest beach —is perfect for shallow water paddling.
 The protected Miyanohama Beach is a snorkeler’s delight, while Hatsuneura Beach is best accessed via a 70-minute hike through the jungle-like forests.

 From the shores of Sakaiura Beach you’ll see the remains of Hinko-maru, a Japanese cargo ship that was torpedoed and sunk during the Second World War.
-If you’re feeling adventurous and have some diving gear, get out in the crystal clear waters to inspect the remains from up-close and meet the sea-dwelling locals that now call the ship home.
+If you’re feeling adventurous and have some diving or snorkeling gear, get out in the crystal clear waters to inspect the wreck from up-close and meet the sea-dwelling locals that now call the ship home.

-Located a kilometer south off the coast, Minamijima is home to incredibly rare fauna and flora.
+Located a kilometer off the coast to the south, the small island of Minamijima is home to incredibly rare fauna and flora.
 Only 100 guests can visit this island per day, and you'll need a licensed local guide with you when you do.
 Keep an eye out for the island’s population of green sea turtles and seabirds that inhabit the jagged cliffs and white sand beaches.